stelar-eu/semantic-dataset-search/README.md

 ├── server.py           # Main FastAPI application
 ├── models.py           # Pydantic models
 ├── prompts.py          # LLM prompt templates
+├── requirements.txt    # Python dependencies
+├── Dockerfile         # Docker configuration
+├── .env              # Environment variables (create this) ├── .gitignore        # Git ignore rules
+├── LICENSE           # Project license
 └── notebooks/        # Test and development notebooks
 ```

+## Architecture

+The service uses three ChromaDB collections for different aspects of dataset information:
+- **dataset_descriptions**: General descriptions of datasets
+- **dataset_use_cases**: Purpose and use case information
+- **dataset_domains**: Domain classification

+Each dataset is processed through LLM chains to extract structured information from raw descriptions.

 ## Notes

 - The service requires Ollama to be running and accessible
 - ChromaDB data is persisted in the directory specified by `CHROMA_DIR`
 - When running with Docker, make sure Ollama is accessible from the container
 - The default port is 8000, but can be changed by modifying the uvicorn command
+- The service automatically creates ChromaDB collections on startup